cgreenhalgh/virtualhumantest/README.md

 Video
 - apparently on Mobile video cannot be used in textures, so how will we show the avatar alongside video?

+Unity (in particular UMA 2) seems to have its own skeleton/ animation model, and it looks like these bridges have to do quite a lot of mapping to use the Unity model (i.e. its not MPEG4 standard).

+## Unity and Android notes

+Got VideoPlayer working in Android on far clip plane, but that doesn't give any option to (e.g.) push it to one edge of the screen, or make it smaller.
+Had to set Player Settings `Auto Graphics API` to true to stop it crashing (trying to use Vulcan?).

+Not tried VideoPlayer into texture yet - I got the impression it might not work, but perhaps that was about the old Video Texture support in Unity (or might be very slow).